11/13/19, rev 3/9/22,9/15/22,11/7/22,4/21/24,4/26/24,5/24/24,8/26/24,9/2/24,10/1/24

 4. Water vapor increase is a cause and also a result of warming

 WV increase is a cause of warming (average global temperature increasing) because it is a ghg.
 Part of WV increase is a result of surface water warming because its saturation vapor pressure increases with temperature.
 The saturation vapor pressure increase causes an increase in the rate of WV molecules being forced into the atmosphere (when the atmosphere at ground level is less than saturated with WV which is usually the case).
-An additional source of WV increase is human activity, especially irrigation.
+Additional sources of WV increase include human activity, especially irrigation (found to be insignificant), increase in residence time, and decrease in condensing out WV in cold ocean waters.
 This is discussed further in Section 6.

 In the atmosphere, condensed water can exist as water, ice or super-cooled water [26] (super-cooled water is liquid water below 0.0 °C).
 Accurate numerical values for saturation vapor pressure of liquid water [27] and ice [28] are graphed in Figure 4.
 Saturation vapor pressure for super-cooled water can be calculated using the Bolton equation [25].
 The Bolton equation for saturation vapor pressure in kPa vs temperature in C is